michelfernandez/cove/site/content/english/integration.md

 {{% content class="no-bottom-padding" %}}
 {{% heading %}}
-# Try out our API
+# Try out the API
-When you sign up for the Skribble business account, <br class="hide-for-mobile">you can create demo or productive API keys.
+You can create a demo key in your Skribble Business account.
 {{% /heading %}}
 {{% /content %}}